-Custirsen has received Fast Track designations from the FDA for the treatment of metastatic prostate cancer in combination with docetaxel.
+Custirsen has received Fast Track designation from the FDA for the treatment of metastatic prostate cancer in combination with docetaxel.
 The FDA has also agreed on the design of the SYNERGY trial via the Special Protocol Assessment, or SPA, process including the increase in the accrual target to 1,000 patients.
+Custirsen has also recently received Fast Track designation from FDA for the second-line treatment of advanced NSCLC when combined with docetaxel in patients with disease progression following treatment with a first-line, platinum-based chemotherapy doublet regimen.

 We have also received written, scientific advice from the European Medicines Agency, or EMA, on our development plan for custirsen for treating patients with CRPC in combination with docetaxel.
-This advice corresponded with our development plan regarding proposed pre-clinical studies and both study design and analyses for the phase 3 SYNERGY trial.
+This advice corresponded with our development plan regarding proposed preclinical studies and both study design and analyses for the phase 3 SYNERGY trial.
 In addition, the Committee for Medicinal Products for Human Use, or CHMP, agreed that the intended safety database would enable a sufficient qualified risk-benefit assessment for market approval.